-8. Evaluate whether existing methods to fund transportation improvements though the CIP and conditions of development approval are sufficient to expand the transportation network to meet anticipated travel demand.
-9. Identify other potential sources for funding Planned Roadway Projects and Most Promising Potential Improvements, including roadway and intersection capacity enhancement, road extension, and road realignment projects.
-10. Investigate a greater role and responsibility for construction of state arterial and collector roads with the CIP funding in partnership with the state.
-11. Continue to work with MDOT SHA and the municipalities to identify additional Planned Roadway Projects by analyzing evolving roadway conditions and areas where development and traffic patterns are changing.
-12. Continue to work with MDOT SHA to a. prioritize and advance roadway and intersection projects along state highways, i. through the submission of the County's annual CTP Priority Letter; work with the County's Delegation to the General Assembly, and ii. through the update of Carroll County's Highway Needs Inventory (HNI). b. rank roadway and intersection projects along state highways, and c. seek funding for municipal streetscape improvements.
-13. Continue to monitor and advocate for MDOT SHA's I-70 Transportation Systems, Management, and Operations (TSMO) plans.
-1. Coordinate with MDOT SHA to promote Access Management (AM) best practices along state highways.
-Chapter 7 a.
-Update existing AM plans as needed. • b.
-Identify corridors in need of an AM plan, and request MDOT SHA reconvene AM planning processes.
-Access c.
-Adhere to recommendations and implementation strategies in existing AM plans. d.
-Develop policy to implement existing and future AM plans and achieve adoption of plans by the respective municipalities.
-Management 2.
-Review the County Code for obstacles to access management best practices, on all types of streets, to reduce vehicle trips and improve traffic circulation.
-1. Evaluate County codes and policies that may be impacted by the transition to EVs and/or AVs.
-Chapter 8 2.
-Coordinate with federal, state, regional, and local agencies to implement EV and AV technology. a.
-Prepare the County's roadways for EVs and AVs.
-Emerging Trends b.
+9. Conduct traffic studies to determine viable options to move traffic safely and efficiently, including heavy truck traffic in known or identified t 10.
+Study the efficacy of traffic impact fees as a means to address the long list of transportation capacity and connectivity improvements needed.
+11. Evaluate existing methods used by the County to fund transportation improvements through the capital program conducted and as condition whether the existing sources provide sufficient funding to expand the transportation network to meet anticipated travel demand.
+12. Identify other potential sources for funding Planned Roadway Projects and Most Promising Potential Improvements, including roadway and extension, and road realignment projects.
+13. Investigate a greater role and responsibility for construction of state arterial and collector roads with the CIP funding in partnership with the 14.
+Continue to work with MDOT SHA and the eight municipalities to analyze evolving roadway conditions and identify additional Planned Roady Improvements in areas where development and traffic patterns are changing.
+15. Continue to work with MDOT SHA to a. prioritize and advance roadway and intersection projects along state highways, i. through the submission of the County's annual CTP Priority Letter; work with the County's Delegation to the General Assembly ii. through the update of Carroll County's Highway Needs Inventory (HNI). b. rank roadway and intersection projects along state highways, and c. seek funding for streetscape improvements such as those in New Windsor and Sykesville, citing measures implemented in past street 16.
+Continue to monitor and advocate for MDOT SHA's I-70 TSMO plans.
+1. Coordinate with MDOT SHA to promote access management best practices along state highways. a.
+Update existing access management plans as needed.
+Chapter 7 b.
+Adhere to recommendations and implementation strategies in existing access management plans.
+Chapter 7 c.
+Identify corridors in need of an access management plan.
+Access 2.
+Request MDOT SHA reconvene corridor-level access management planning processes and follow through with such plans to achieve adoptio Management 3.
+Work with MDOT SHA to develop an access management policy to implement current and future access management plans. management 4.
+Review the Zoning Ordinance, Subdivision Regulations, and the County's standards for highway and street design and construction to identif implementation of access control policies, particularly on arterials and collector roads, and a connecting system of internal and external stree and better traffic circulation.
+1. Provide accessible and equitable locations for EV charging infrastructure throughout the County on public and private property. a.
+Analyze data to understand where EV charging infrastructure would most effectively and equitably be located, taking into consideration concentrated commercial and industrial areas. b.
+Create guidelines on how charging infrastructure should be located and designed.
+Chapter 8 c.
+Consider requirements for Level Two charging infrastructure in all new development.
+Emerging Trends 2.
 Educate the public about EV, AV, and other new forms of transportation technology.
+Linerging rienus 3.
+Evaluate development review policies that may be impacted by the transition to EVs and AVs, such as reducing parking standards.
+4. Coordinate with federal, state, regional, and local agencies to implement EV and AV technology. a.
+Work with the state, municipalities, and surrounding jurisdictions to prepare the County's roadways for EVs and AVs. b.
+Work with MAGIC to help implement the AV corridor.